swc-project/website/pages/docs/migrating-from-tsc.md

 In this case, using the [`isolatedModules`][isolatedmodules] flag in TypeScript can help to warn you of any code that may not be correctly interpreted by SWC.

-See [a comment on the realted issue](https://github.com/swc-project/swc/issues/7101#issuecomment-1480610668) for more details.
+See [a comment on the related issue](https://github.com/swc-project/swc/issues/7101#issuecomment-1480610668) for more details.

 [isolatedmodules]: https://www.typescriptlang.org/tsconfig#isolatedModules